 The apple did not fall far from the tree in my case, as my mother was a young restaurateur in Nigeria, where she ran a popular restaurant in Lagos in her 20’s.
 Although I was not encouraged to spend time in the kitchen for fear of accidents – which is rather unusual for an African girl who is taught to cook from a young age, I was quite the rebellious child who turned out to be entirely consumed by the wonders of food; so I disobeyed my mother lots of times and I have the hot oil scars to show for it.
 Now I cook, share and write about all that I love and learn about food.

-I love food and with my multicultural family, friends and experiences, I am able to share and enjoy all kinds of food from all over the world.
-I am passionate about food provenance, organic, seasonal, healthy yet sumptuous food and I always aspire to create the very best with the gifts of nature.
+I love being able to share and enjoy all kinds of food from all over the world.
+I am passionate about food provenance, seasonal, healthy yet sumptuous food and I always aspire to create the very best with what I have been blessed with.

-My greatest joy in cooking is in learning and sharing.
+My greatest joy in cooking is in learning and sharing, especially celebrating the best of African food.
 I hope that through my passion, experiences, discoveries, and recipes, you too will find joy in learning and sharing glorious food.

 Let’s get cooking!